BZoennchen/supercollider-book/intro.md

 There is no question that this setup led to innovation and an incredible diversity of consumer goods.
 However, did it led to a better society?
 Has the rise of information technology and the expansion of what was originally the military-industrial complex substantially improved our lives?
-The distribution of material as well as intellectual goods -- the haves and the ahve nots -- are drifting apart and the middle class is melting.
+The distribution of material as well as intellectual goods -- the haves and the have nots -- are drifting apart and the middle class is melting.

 Today we realize that this tech explosion brought us an even higher degree of monetarization and commercialization.
 We innovated like crazy but we have not solved some of the problems of inequality and diversity that were core to the 1960.
 Furthermore, the psychological effect on the colonialization of our literal time might be more catastrophic than expected.
+Today we live in a kind of business ontology in which the enterprise is the holy grail and entrepreneurs our disciples.
+The church lost its power but our religious tendencies are still vibrant.
+The usevalue of commodities are overcoded by their signvalue.
+Objects and events are oversaturated with meaning and significants while real but boring politics is stripped of any meaning.
+Instead of voting, protesting, revolting we go shopping.
-Since we still live by a business ontology our dreams, feelings, moments, culture, and intimacy are now open for sale.
+Now our dreams, feelings, moments, culture, and intimacy are now open for sale.
-Andrew Dominik articulates this uncanny realization through his character Jackie in *Killing Them Softly*:

->I'm living in America, and in America, you're on your own.
-America's not a country.
-It's just a business.
-Now fucking pay me.

-Of course, this dog-eat-dog mentality was successfully exported a long time ago, and many firmly believe it is an essential human characteristic.
+To do business means to be at war.

+The accelerating machine is brutal, exploitive, irrational and completely out of control.
 We have proposals from *Ruth Benedict* and *Gregory Bateson* who suggest that we need to build multimedia environments in which people can find themselves by selecting images and sounds from around them such that they can fulfill their individual destinies, and thereby building a more democratic, less hierarchical, more egalitarian sort of society.
 We spot ideas from *Norbert Wiener*.
 At the same time, we can find a critique of hierarchy echoing *Margaret Mead* and *Erich Fromm* who pushed back publicly against facism and racism and openly advocating for a sexually diverse America.
+The tech-sphere still draws from contradictory concepts such as elitism, humanism, cybernetics, trans- and posthumanism, accelerationism, egalitarianism, eugenics, longtermism (a relatively new troubling trend) and of course individualism.
+Technological "progress" is seen as unavoidable and the "objective" reality is confused with the measurable or observable.
+Consequently, *death* is discriminated because it has no significants within a *consumer society* of individuals.

 And what about art?
 I stand by the radical view that grown from a world of money making commodities, art can never be seen as innocent.